-If you are a trusted reader of my website, I'm almost sure you have a similar passion for anything web-related.
+If you are a trusted reader of my website, I'm sure you have a similar passion for anything web-related.

 Now imagine you have to pick a topic every day to write about.
 It's not hard, but sometimes you get inspiration overload.

 I might be writing a series on Next, but I get so inspired by articles I read during the process that I want to write down everything I learn, which distracts from the initial task.